 - To expose ceramics fans to a wide variety of styles from a wide variety of artists.

 (all times Pacific)

-- Saturday January 29, 2022: The 64 Mug Madness participants and alternates are notified.
+- Wednesday January 10th, 2024: The latest that 64 Mug Madness participants and alternates are notified.

 - The winner of the Tournament receives $500 and the title of Reigning Mug Madness Champion.

 - The runner-up receives $100.

 - Participants are responsible for paying any taxes on their prizes as required by their local jurisdiction.

 Entering the Tournament

 - This is a juried tournament.
 There is no limit to the number of entrants, but only 64 entries will be selected to participate in the tournament.